 As a theme park, Trans Studio Bandung claims to be the biggest indoor park in the nation.
 Establish in 2011, the company behind the theme park is Trans Corporation.
 One of the prominent media in Indonesia.
 This is why many rides in the theme parks are inspired by television programs from Trans Corporation’s TV channels.

 The theme park even has a broadcast museum.
-This spot is where visitors could learn more about television programs includes the behind-the-scenes.
+This spot is where visitors could learn more about television programs including the behind-the-scenes.
 In total, there are 20 rides at Trans Studio theme park.
 Scatter in 3 zones, the studio-central, the lost city, and the magic world.

 The studio’s central zone theme is Hollywood in the ’60s.
-To point out, this is the venue of every shows in the theme park.
-While the other zone like the lost city and magic world inspiration is based on the imaginary worlds.
+To point out, this is the venue of every show in the theme park.
+While the other zone like the lost city and magic world inspiration is based on imaginary worlds.
 Rides here such as the Amazonian theme’ Jelajah’ and the haunted house is located in this zone.

 Trans Studio Bandung Extreme Rides

 The story of Jack and the beanstalks inspired the ride Negeri Raksasa (The Giant Country).
 Riders will fall from a 20-meter to mimic Jack’s escape from the giants.
 Pemburu Badai (the storm hunter) is an upgrade of negeri raksasa ride.
 Passengers will be taken to 40 meters high.
 Once at the top, see the whole city and be prepared to go down really fast.

 The only ride located outdoor, the Yamaha racing coaster is another visitors’ favorite.
 The roller coaster is known to be more unpredictable than a regular one.
 Instead of completing one lap and done.
 Prepare for a stomach-flipping ride back to the starting point.
 The whole ride only takes 1 minute as the coaster goes with a blasting speed of 200km/hour.